Alexandra Mendes

 • Use ASP.NET Core for secure, high-performance APIs and full-stack web apps.

-• Use .NET on ARM-based devices, industrial sensors, and cross-platform gateways.
+• Run .NET on ARM-based devices, industrial sensors, and cross-platform gateways.

 Key benefits for enterprises

-• Integration with modern DevOps tooling and cloud platforms.
+• Tight integration with modern DevOps tooling and cloud platforms.

 blue arrow to the left